unknauwn/XtraUnitFrame/README.md

 Furthermore, If you are Leader of the Raid or Promote, you can load and share quickly a profile existing directly via the button of the minimap.

+You can switch Mana to Health or Health to Mana with rolling mouse on name/

 Here is you can close the addon by clicking the little **[x]**, the configuration is ended.

 To Show or Hide the addon use the following commands: **/xuf show** et **/xuf hide**